aditchopra18/Computer-Engineering-Case-Study/README.md

 Enter the name of the output file\
 xyz.txt

-The following explains how the program executes.\
+The following explains how the program executes.

 Enter name of file: Second_test.txt (User enters name of input file)\
-_File Found_ (Printing the confirmation message that file is found)\
+_File Found_ (Printing the confirmation message that file is found)

-Contents of file:
+Contents of file:\
-London Bridge is falling down,
+London Bridge is falling down,\
-Falling down, falling down,
+Falling down, falling down,\
-London Bridge is falling down,
+London Bridge is falling down,\
-My fair Lady.
+My fair Lady.\

-Build it up with wood and clay,
+Build it up with wood and clay,\
-Wood and clay, wood and clay,
+Wood and clay, wood and clay,\
-Build it up with wood and clay,
+Build it up with wood and clay,\
-My fair Lady.
+My fair Lady.\

-Wood and clay will wash away,
+Wood and clay will wash away,\
-Wash away, wash away,
+Wash away, wash away,\
-Wood and clay will wash away,
+Wood and clay will wash away,\
-My fair Lady.
+My fair Lady.\

-Enter the name of output file: Output_2.txt\
+Enter the name of output file: Output_2.txt

+Contents of Output_2.txt
+and   6\
+away  4\
+bridge  2\
+build	 2\
+clay  6\
+down	4\
+fair	3\
+falling	 4\
+is	2\
+it	2\
+lady	3\
+london	2\
+my	3\
+up	2\
+wash	4\
+will	2\
+with	2\
+wood	6\